Safety & Risk Brianna Reid Safety & Risk Brianna Reid

 Label evaluation checkpoint

-When a label says, "clinically studied," ask:
+When a label says "clinically studied," ask:

 Was the finished product studied, or only one ingredient?

-Was the dose in the study the same as the dose on the label?
+Was the dose the same as the dose used in the research?

 Was the ingredient form the same?